633 W 5th Street #2890

 There are two types of sexual harassment that most claims fall under.

-- First, there is a hostile work environment and the second being quid pro quo.
+First is a hostile work environment, and the second is quid pro quo.

 What Could Your Enticement to Engage In Sex Be?

-- An offering, a raise, promotion, or good performance review is enough to kick in the statute's protections.
+An offering, a raise, a promotion, or a good performance review is enough to kick in the statute’s protections.

 This action can be implied.
 But it can also accompany a threat of retaliation if the employee does not agree to the liaison.
 Under the law, the quid pro quo can be one single event.